hofstadter-io/hof-docs/content/getting-started/test-drive/type-rendering.md

 - Public, private, and protected visibilty
 - Default values, when and where they are setup

-It would be a burden to put this all on CUE to figure out and maintain.
+It would be a burden to put this all on CUE developers to figure out and maintain.
 By using text interpolation, we can generate types without modifying CUE.
+_Note, CUE does intend to support some language targets, but there is no timeline for when this will happen yet or what it will look like._

-### A Type DSL
+### Type DSLs

 We believe that using a DSL, rather than native CUE expressions, is the better option.
 There are many things which we cannot